Substance Use and Harm Reduction

 The Fight Against Stigma

-There are ongoing conversations and events to fight stigma.
-All of the people listed in sections above are fighting stigma, and we encourage you to look at their work and resources.
-The select reading below is just a sampling; we encourage you to use search term “stigma against people who use drugs” for more.
+Across the country there are ongoing conversations about how we can reduce stigma.
+All of the people listed in sections above are working on this and we encourage you to look at their resources.
+The select reading below is just a sampling; we suggest you use your favourite search engine and “stigma against people who use drugs” for news coverage, blogs, policy comment, and more.

 Stigma (Canadian Centre on Substance Use and Addition)